Skip to main content

 • To create a new one, click '+ New workflow' in the top right corner.

-• Location - Set the site location (for multi-site practices only).
+• 'Location' - Set the site location (for multi-site practices only).

-• Recall Type - Choose from dentist, hygienist or combined.
+• 'Recall Type' - Choose from dentist, hygienist or combined.

-• Payment Plan - Choose from your available payment plans.
+• 'Payment Plan' - Choose from your available payment plans.
+Also referred to as 'Fee Schedule' in some regions.

-• Practitioner - Choose from your active practitioners.
+• 'Practitioner' - Choose from your active practitioners.

 • You will be able to see the workflow's 'Recall Creation', which is based on the timeframe you have set up in the recall settings.
 This is when a recall will be created for a patient, and all subsequent stages of the workflow will follow on from this point.